LandingJobs/404-hack/CONTRIBUTING.md

 git push origin my-feature-branch -f
 ```

-#### Check on Your Pull Request

-Go back to your pull request after a few minutes and see whether it passed muster with Travis-CI.
-Everything should look green, otherwise fix issues and amend your commit as described above.

 #### Be Patient

 It's likely that your change will not be merged and that the nitpicky maintainers will ask you to do more, or fix seemingly benign problems.
 Hang on there!